AMD FX: Performance

 The AMD FX line-up generally performed worse than its Intel competitors during its lifespan.
 The floating-point performance was relatively poor due to a single shared FPU per module.
 Most games also could not take advantage of the high core counts that the series provided.
 In applications that benefitted from more threads, AMD SKUs typically pulled ahead.
 This came at a great cost, however, as thermal efficiency was often worse than the previous generation of processors.
 Updates to the architecture that came with the Piledriver revision allowed for higher clock speeds.
 This led to better performance, but that came with the cost of even higher thermal output on the high end, which can be seen with the FX-9590, with its TDP rating of 220 watts.

-Controversy

-In 2015, AMD was accused of falsely advertising the core count of its FX lineup.
-The claim stated that because the FX series' cores shared common resources such as the FPU, AMD was falsely advertising its high core counts.
-The company had to pay out $12.1 million to California residents who bought a high-end FX chip.